campbel/yoshi/README.md

 # Yoshi
-Yoshi is a minimalist framework for creating rich CLI applications.
+Yoshi is a minimalist framework for command line applications.